peterjohansen/solace/README.md

 ```Java
 int age = getInt(0, 124, "That is not a valid age!");
 ```
-This will let the user only enter an integer with a value in the open interval [0, 124].
+This will let the user only enter an integer with a value in the closed interval [0, 124].

 #### Reading a double
 Reading a double works exactly like reading an integer, except the methods have different names: